 🎓 Outstanding Teaching Course Award

-In 2025, recognized as a faculty member for the 1st semester of National Sun Yat-sen University's 114th academic year "Outstanding Teaching Course," and recipient of the 1st "New Faculty Award" of the 114th academic year, highlighting her excellent teaching quality.
+In 2025, recognized as a faculty member for the 1st semester of National Sun Yat-sen University's 114th academic year "Outstanding Teaching Course," and recipient of the 1st "New Faculty Award" of the 114th and 115th academic year, highlighting her excellent teaching quality.

 📊 Best Poster at International Conference